-Olmec colossal heads (1500 BC to 400 BC) were huge statues of heads made by the Olmecs, the earliest known civilization of Mexico.
+Olmec colossal heads (-1500 to -400) were huge statues of heads made by the Olmecs, the earliest known civilization of Mexico.
 So far 17 have been discovered.
-Most were made between 1500 BC and 1000 BC, back in the time of Moses, Troy and King Tut.
+Most were made between -1500 and -1000, back in the time of Moses, Troy and King Tut.
 One of the most striking things about them is that they look like black people!

 The heads are 1.5 to 3.5 metres in size and weigh between 5 to 50 tons.
 They were probably painted.
 Most are flat in the back.
 They are made of basalt from mountains that are 150 km away and were somehow transported without wheels or beasts of burden.
 Some were made from older monuments or thrones.
 They probably took several years to make.
 Only a ruler would have had the wherewithal to have one made.

 Each one is meant to look like a particular person, someone who would have been known to the artist.
 They are probably statues of Olmec rulers.

 What looks like a helmet is a headdress that in real life would have been made of cloth and animal hide.
 Some wear the same headdress, maybe because they were from the same dynasty.

 They look like black people: Because Olmec civilization seemed to have come out of nowhere and had things like mummies and pyramids and because its rulers look black, Ivan van Sertima says they are proof that Olmec civilization came from Nubia.

 Further, one study of ancient Mexican skulls showed that something like 15% of the people were at least part black.
 Some have noticed how Olmec writing is like certain African writing.

 A cool idea but probably not true: